PCSX2/pcsx2-net-www/content/blog/2021/q2-2021-progress-report/index.md

 {{< progress/github-link prNums="4449" title="Fix potential out of bounds access when manual DNS1 & automatic DNS2 are used together" authors="TheLastRar" >}}

-- If DNS1 was manually specified, but DNS2 set to be automatically assigned, an offone error could result in an out of bounds access to an array of adapter DNS addresses.
+- If DNS1 was manually specified, but DNS2 set to be automatically assigned, an off by one error could result in an out of bounds access to an array of adapter DNS addresses.

 {{< progress/github-link prNums="4442" title="Increase min HDD size to 40GiB" authors="TheLastRar" >}}